adamsimonini/covid-trends-backend/docker-commands.md

 Troubleshooting

 ```
 After starting and stopping containers, there seems to be some corruption with Docker and CLI commands and pg_container.
 Sometimes after starting the pg_container, the database fails to initalize.
-The logs for thef pg_container will state "PostgreSQL database already found.
+The logs for the pg_container will state "PostgreSQL database already found.
 Skipping initialization".
 If the database is not initalizing on docker compose up -d, consider exiting the terminal and starting a new one.
 Sometimes this seems to fix the issue for reasons unknown.
 ```